tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the latter case, it does not make any changes to the TLS messages, but just blindly forwards them.

-If the server sends a NewSessionTicket message, the corresponding ESNI PSK MUST be ignored by all other servers in the deployment when not negotiating ESNI, including servers which do not implement this specification (in Split mode, the server can detect this case by the presence of the "esni_info" extension).
+If the server sends a NewSessionTicket message, the corresponding ECHO PSK MUST be ignored by all other servers in the deployment when not negotiating ECHO, including servers which do not implement this specification (in Split mode, the server can detect this case by the presence of the "echo_info" extension).

 # Compatibility Issues

-Unlike most TLS extensions, placing the SNI value in an ESNI extension is not interoperable with existing servers, which expect the value in the existing cleartext extension.
-Thus server operators SHOULD ensure servers understand a given set of ESNI keys before advertising them.
+Unlike most TLS extensions, placing the SNI value in an ECHO extension is not interoperable with existing servers, which expect the value in the existing cleartext extension.
+Thus server operators SHOULD ensure servers understand a given set of ECHO keys before advertising them.
 Additionally, servers SHOULD retain support for any previously-advertised keys for the duration of their validity

 However, in more complex deployment scenarios, this may be difficult to fully guarantee.
-Thus this protocol was designed to be robust in case of inconsistencies between systems that advertise ESNI keys and servers, at the cost of extra round-trips due to a retry.
+Thus this protocol was designed to be robust in case of inconsistencies between systems that advertise ECHO keys and servers, at the cost of extra round-trips due to a retry.
 Two specific scenarios are detailed below.

 ## Misconfiguration and Deployment Concerns {#misconfiguration}

-It is possible for ESNI advertisements and servers to become inconsistent.
+It is possible for ECHO advertisements and servers to become inconsistent.
 This may occur, for instance, from DNS misconfiguration, caching issues, or an incomplete rollout in a multi-server deployment.
-This may also occur if a server loses its ESNI keys, or if a deployment of ESNI must be rolled back on the server.
+This may also occur if a server loses its ECHO keys, or if a deployment of ECHO must be rolled back on the server.

 The retry mechanism repairs inconsistencies, provided the server is authoritative for the public name.
-If server and advertised keys mismatch, the server will respond with esni_retry_requested.
+If server and advertised keys mismatch, the server will respond with echo_retry_requested.
 If the server does not understand the "encrypted_server_name" extension at all, it will ignore it as required by {{RFC8446}};
 Section 4.1.2.
 Provided the server can present a certificate valid for the public name, the client can safely retry with updated settings, as described in {{handle-server-response}}.

-Unless ESNI is disabled as a result of successfully establishing a connection to the public name, the client MUST NOT fall back to cleartext SNI, as this allows a network attacker to disclose the SNI.
+Unless ECHO is disabled as a result of successfully establishing a connection to the public name, the client MUST NOT fall back to using unencrypted ClientHellos, as this allows a network attacker to disclose the contents of this ClientHello, including the SNI.
 It MAY attempt to use another server from the DNS results, if one is provided.

-Client-facing servers with non-uniform cryptographic configurations across backend origin servers segment the ESNI anonymity set based on these configurations.
+Client-facing servers with non-uniform cryptographic configurations across backend origin servers segment the ECHO anonymity set based on these configurations.
 For example, if a client-facing server hosts k backend origin servers, and exactly one of those backend origin servers supports a different set of cryptographic algorithms than the other (k - 1) servers, it may be possible to identify this single server based on